bardiab/spotify-rate-limited-ingestion/README.md

 around Spotify's rate limit in order to compute as fast as possible.

 ## How to run:
+* Create Spotify developer account and [create an app](https://developer.spotify.com/dashboard/applications)
 * set `CLIENT_ID` and `CLIENT_SECRET` from spotify developer account in .env file
 * Activate virtual environment `source venv/bin/activate`
-* Install package dependencies `pip install -r requirements.txt `
+* Install package dependencies `pip install -r requirements.txt`
+* Run with `python3 main.py`

 ## Spotify API Notes:
 * Spotify supports multiple authorization flows, and since this is a script that doesn't